CLIENT REVIEW: FUN Bank Donates Nearly $3K to Clarion County Coalition for Suicide Prevention

 CLARION CO., Pa.
 (EYT) – First United National Bank recently made a generous donation to the Clarion County Coalition for Suicide Prevention (CCCSP) in honor of a late co-worker and all those who are affected by suicide.

-(Pictured above, from left: CCCSP chairperson Lexis Twentier, CCCSP Treasurer Julie Patrick, and FUN Bank representative Tom Spence.
+(Pictured above, from left: CCCSP chairperson Lexis Twentier, CCCSP Treasurer Julie Patrick, and Clarion FUN Bank Branch Manager, Tom Spence.
 Photo by Dave Cyphert of ProPoint Media Photography.)

-FUN Bank representative Tom Spence presented a check in the amount of $2,900.90 was presented to CCCSP chairperson Lexis Twentier and CCCSP Treasurer Julie Patrick on Friday, December 16.
+Clarion FUN Bank Branch Manager, Tom Spence, presented a check in the amount of $2,900.90 to CCCSP chairperson Lexis Twentier and CCCSP Treasurer Julie Patrick on Friday, December 16.

 “Receiving a donation of any amount is always appreciated, but we were absolutely blown away at the gracious donation from First United National Bank,” Twentier told exploreClarion.com.
 “They have truly been hit hard with the loss of an employee to suicide.
 During their Employee Appreciation Week, they raised the money through various activities and chose, as a whole, to donate the final amount to Clarion County Coalition for Suicide Prevention.”

-Employee Appreciation Week is filled with themed clothing days, BINGO, gifts, and much more, including a Penn War competition between the bank’s six branches.
+Employee Appreciation Week is filled with themed clothing days, BINGO, gifts, and much more, including a Penny War competition between the bank’s six branches and three internal departments.

 “We plan to allocate this money to awareness items and more,” Twentier explained.
 “We hope to make more of a presence in schools and in the community in the upcoming year.”